taw27/MemoryMatchingGame/README.md

 ## Playing-instructions

- _Notes:_

- + _Each move consist of two card clicks_
- + _The move count and the star rating can be located at the top left of game grid_
- + _The star ratings decrease by 1 afte2 10 moves, 15 moves and 19 moves_
- + _The timer can be located at the top of the game grid once the game starts_
+_Note: The game can be restarted anytime during the game by clicking the restart button located at the top right of the game grid_

 1. Click the play button located in the top right of the game grid
 2. Wait for the cards to be revealed